Proust's Muse: The Countess Greffulhe

 Other fall programs involved a book signing and a presentation of Proust’s Latin Americans by Ruben Gallo, a professor at Princeton, and a concert by the award-winning Solera Quartet of Music.
 Selections played included a piece by Fauré that the composer had dedicated to the Countess.
 The lady got around!

 If you have never been to The Museum at FIT, at Seventh Avenue and West 27th Street, it's well worth a visit.
-Situated in the heart of the old Garment District, the streets are noisy and bustling, but once inside, you will find the galleries tranquil and dimly lit.
-All the better for highlighting the superb creations.
+Situated in the heart of the old Garment District, the streets are noisy and bustling, but once inside, you'll find the galleries tranquil and dimly lit.
+All the better for highlighting those superb creations.

 On view through January 7, 2017.

-Last week, we were knocked off-line by that sneaky cyber-attack that started in the east and worked its way west.
-All afternoon, unable to upload any images, I kept thinking I was doing something wrong.
-(Which would not have been all that unusual.)
-When I discovered it was the hosting platform, not my computer that was under attack, I felt immeasurably better.
+Last week, we were knocked offline by that sneaky cyber attack that started in the east to work its way west.
+All afternoon, unable to upload any images, I kept thinking that I was doing something wrong -- which would not have been all that unusual-- but what?
+Late afternoon when discovered it was the hosting platform, not my computer that was under attack, I felt immeasurably better.